ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   attachment to their network are those that were installed, and that they continue to be present in their network.
 As part of the mechanism for Platform Identity, cryptographic proof of the identity of the manufacturer is also provided.

 * Software Measurement is the mechanism that reports the state of mutable software components on the device, and can assure network managers that they have known, authentic software configured to run in their network.

-Using these two interlocking services, RIV provides a procedure that assures a network operator that the equipment in their network can be reliably identified, and that untampered software of a known version is installed on each endpoint.
+Using these two interlocking services, RIV provides a procedure that assures a network operator that the equipment in their network can be reliably identified, and that authentic software of a known version is installed on each endpoint.
 Equipment in the network includes devices that make up the network itself, such as routers, switches and firewalls.